Curriculum and Instruction

 ECE 630.
 Cognitive Curriculum ECE.
 3 Hours.

 Mathematics and science for young children based on constructivism.
 Topics include children's thinking, particularly in physical-knowledge, group games, and situations in daily living.
-Development oral autonomy is also included.
+Development of moral autonomy is also included.
 Field experiences required.

 ECE 631.
 Programs for Young Children.
 3 Hours.